Albert-Lau-Lab/tactics_protein_analysis/README.md

     * The boxes show the boundaries for the fragment dock calculations.
 They are slightly larger than the predicted binding sites.
   * `display_white_bg.pml` is similar to `display_black_bg.pml`, except that the ML predictions are shown in black and the background is white.
 The white background is often more suitable for making publication images than the black background.
   * Each cluster's structure is written to the file `centroid_<cluster_num>.pdb` where `<cluster_num>` is the number of the cluster.
-  * `<run_name>_output.txt` lists each predicted site.
-It records the center and size of each docking box (from when Autodock Vina was run within the algorithm), this can be used as an approximate quantification of the site's location.
+  * `written_output.txt` lists each predicted site.
+It records the center and size of each docking box (from when Autodock Vina was run within the algorithm); this can be used as an approximate quantification of the site's location.
+  * `times.txt` lists the total time in seconds that TACTICS took to run, along with the times taken by several steps of the algorithm.
 #### How Can the Output Be Interpreted?
 First, change the working directory to whatever was passed as `output_dir`.
 Then, run one of the PyMOL scripts.
 The script displays all clusters.
 This is necessary in order to get PyMOL to scale the b-factors correctly.
 But it's hard to understand.
 To examine the output, do the following: